SophMC/notechain/README.md

 ##### Lending Club Linear Regression

-- Modelling Interest rate as a function of Loan amount and FICO Score.
+- Modelling Interest rate as a function of Loan Amount and FICO Score.
 Steps:
   - Put the pandas columns into seperate variables.
 Turn these into 2D arrays and into columns eg `x1=np.matrix(fico).T`
   - Put the two idependent vars into a stacked 2D array `x = np.column_stack([x1,x2])`
-  - Add a constant (a column on 1s) to x `X = sm.add_constant(x)`.
+  - Add a constant (a column on 1s) to x:  `X = sm.add_constant(x)`.
 X is now x.
   - Create an ordinary least squarts model with `model = sm.OLS(y,X)`, y=response, X=independents+constant
   - Apply a fitting method to the model. `f = model.fit()`
-    - There is now a list of attributes to f, such as `f.params`(coefficients), `f.pvalues` Full notes and working [here](tutorials/026-Linear_Regression_Analysis.ipynb).
+    - There is now a list of attributes to f, such as `f.params`(coefficients), `f.pvalues`

+Full notes and working [here](tutorials/026-Linear_Regression_Analysis.ipynb).

 --------------------
 ####Day 25